Detections

 Retrieve details for detection IDs you already have.

 Use when you have specific composite detection ID(s).
 For discovering detections by criteria (severity, status, hostname, etc.), use falcon_search_detections instead.
-Returns full detection records.
+Returns full detection records; IDs hidden from the Falcon UI are omitted when include_hidden is False.

 Example prompts: